 Avoid modelling jobs that do not ask your age or for permission from your parents.
 At the age of 15, you may feel mature and wise enough to make your own decisions yet the experience of your parents wiser years will be useful.
 In comparison to industry experts and your parents life experience your young years may make you naive and innocent.
 It is normal to want to make your career choices yet the boundaries are put in place for a reason.

 Teenagers are still experiencing life and need older individuals to guide and give permission to keep hopeful adolescents safe.
 The excitement and desperation to make it as a model may outshine reality.
 Therefore, having an adult making rational decisions is a blessing.
-Do not except jobs that you are approached via social media as no matter how fascinating and exciting they seem it is usually a predator using the wrong methods to find innocent teens.
+Do not except jobs via social media as no matter how fascinating and exciting they seem it is usually a predator using the wrong methods to find innocent teens.
 Trustworthy agencies and brands will not use social media platforms to connect with young individuals.